-6.4.2 MTA NCS MIB per Endpoint Data
+6.5.2 MTA NCS MIB per Endpoint Data

 The MTA NCS MIB contains a per endpoint table.
 This table contains general configuration information that applies to network call signaling on a per endpoint basis.
-This information is also found in the configuration file defined in the IPCablecom NCS specification [19].
+This information is also found in the configuration file defined in the IPCablecom NCS specification [16].
 This data only provides the means to provision network call signaling per endpoint.

-6.5 IPCablecom MTA MIB Module
+6.6 IPCablecom MTA MIB Module

-The IPCablecom MTA MIB module is defined in [11].
+The IPCablecom MTA MIB module is defined in [12].
 It describes data for provisioning the MTA device.
-The IPCablecom MTA MIB module is registered under a private enterprise MIB under the PacketCable Project branch (clabProjPacketCable).
+The IPCablecom MTA MIB module is registered under the CableLabs private enterprise MIB under the IPCablecom Project branch (clabProjPacketCable).